jcanseco/.dotfiles.old/README.md

 ```

 Make sure to open `vim` at least once to check that the correct version (Vim 8) has been installed.

+We also need to have support for Python scripting (for YouCompleteMe).
+Run `vim --version | grep python` and ensure that there is a `+` before either Python 2 or 3.
+If you don't, you will need to [compile vim from source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) (don't worry, it's easy).

 ## Set up the Home Directory